mcellteam/swift-ir/docs/user/command_line/commands/mir_1.md

     spaces.

 **F** 'name':: Read a new file.
 Any number of spaces and tab characters may
-    appear between the ``F'' and the filename.
-The filename may not contain any spaces.
-The actual file loaded is determined by concatenating the filename to the current directory prefix (without inserting a slash or anything else).
-The program aborts if no filename is given, but quietly substitutes a 1x1 image if the file cannot be read.
+    appear between the ``F'' and the path.
+The path may not contain any spaces.
+The actual file loaded is determined by concatenating the path to the current directory prefix (without inserting a slash or anything else).
+The program aborts if no path is given, but quietly substitutes a 1x1 image if the file cannot be read.
 If this is the first image read, the size of the output image is set by the size of the image loaded (unless explicitly given by a **B** command or **-B** option).